-I showed up early and watched students get prepared for club.
-A young lady names Spencer is the leader of her club and she and a friend held First Priority signs letting incoming students know this was First Priority day.
+I once showed up early and watched students get prepared for club.
+A young lady, named Spencer, was the leader of her club and she and a friend held First Priority signs letting incoming students know this was First Priority day.

 The last one I heard Spencer say as the group was leaving.
 Fire!

 Lastly, a student stood by the door to hand out candy and wished everyone a great day.
 Awesome stuff from beginning to end.

 What a great group of students sharing God’s love with their fellow students.
 If you’re a youth worker, may I encourage you to trust your students more?
 Can I ask you to train them more, invest in them more, and encourage them more?
 Why?
 Because the fruit of your labor is being played out on their high school and middle school campus.